USD

 Hometown: Seoul, South Korea

 Born and educated in South Korea, Shyun Song moved to the United States in 1989.
 She holds a B.A. and M.A. in Education from Ewha Womans University, Seoul, South Korea.
 Her work experience includes 15 years as a banker in Seoul and 3 years teaching in Los Angeles.
 After moving to New York in 2000, she studied at the Art Students League of New York with William Scharf.
-She is currently painting full-time at her home studio.
+She is currently painting full-time at her studio in Seattle.

 It took her several decades to return to her first love: art.
 In grade school, she was a self-motivated young artist.
 During her adolescent years, however, the scope of her curiosity about life widened and art seemed too narrow a path for her.
 In college, the motto of her major, self-realization, inspired her and it became an enduring theme in her life.
 While she was writing a critical analysis on children's literature for her Master's degree in Education, she was convinced of the fullness of human potential.